MicrosoftDocs/powerapps-docs/powerapps-docs/teams/get-connected.md

 When you connect with someone new, the system will connect you with someone random from your organization so you can get to know others in your organization.
 For example, if you're new and don't know many people, you can use Get connected to expand your network of work connections.

-> Note
->
+> [!NOTE]
-> Get Connected requires that there be at least three people who have edited their profile in Get Connected and opted in to the setting to allow meeting colleagues randomly.
-If an insufficient number of employees have opted in, you will have the option to invite colleagues to use the app.
+> Get Connected app requires at least three users who have edited their profile in the app, and opted-in to allow meeting colleagues randomly.
+If an insufficient number of employees have opted-in, you'll have the option to invite colleagues to use the app.
 For more information, see the [Update profile skills](#update-profile-skills) section.

 1. In Teams, go to the team in which Get connected is installed.
 1. Select the **Get connected** tab.